bdlm/cast/README.md

     <a href="https://github.com/bdlm/cast/blob/master/LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="MIT"></a>
 </p>

-`cast` is inspired by [`spf13/cast`](https://github.com/spf13/cast).

 ## What is Cast?

-Cast is a library to convert between different go types in a consistent and straigntforward way.
+Cast is a library to convert between different `go` data types in a straigntforward and predictable way.

-Cast provides a simple function to easily convert a number to a string, an interface into a bool, etc. Cast does this intelligently when an obvious conversion is possible.
+Cast provides a simple function to easily convert a number to a string, an interface into a bool, etc. Cast does this intelligently when an obvious conversion is possible and logically when a conversion requires additional work, such as casting a map to a slice or a bool to a channel.
 It doesn’t make any attempts to guess what you meant, for example you can only convert a string to an int when it is a string representation of an int such as “8”.
 Cast is meant to simplify consumption of untyped or poorly typed data by removing all the typing boilerplate you otherwise need to write.

 ## Why use Cast?